vegaprotocol/specs/protocol/0009-MRKP-mark_price.md

 - It is possible to configure a cash settled futures market to use a median of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and 3. an oracle source and if last trade is last updated more than 1 minute ago then it is removed and if the oracle is last updated more than 5 minutes ago then it is removed (<a name="0009-MRKP-022" href="#0009-MRKP-022">0009-MRKP-022</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-023" href="#0009-MRKP-023">0009-MRKP-023</a>).

 - When market is leaving auction (including opening auction and monitoring auction), mark price should be recalculated (<a name="0009-MRKP-024" href="#0009-MRKP-024">0009-MRKP-024</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-025" href="#0009-MRKP-025">0009-MRKP-025</a>).

-- When market is at monitoring auction, book price should be indicative uncrossing price, mark price should be recalculated when the time indicated by the mark price frequency is crossed(<a name="0009-MRKP-026" href="#0009-MRKP-026">0009-MRKP-026</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-027" href="#0009-MRKP-027">0009-MRKP-027</a>).

 - It is possible to configure a cash settled futures market to use a weighted average of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and when the book does not have enough volume, then the book price should not be included (<a name="0009-MRKP-028" href="#0009-MRKP-028">0009-MRKP-028</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-029" href="#0009-MRKP-029">0009-MRKP-029</a>).